cloudmesh-community/fa18-523-57/project-report/report.md

 ## Visualization

 This section will contain visualizations of the data and the inferences we draw from them.
 This section will mostly be data analysis.
+Here are few questions we hope to answer with our analysis of the data.

+1. Category of storms in different latitude and longitude is visualized to identify the variation in category of storms in those location.
+2. Category of storms in different regions is visualized to check the correlation between them.
+3. Correlation between Speed, pressure and category type is identified by visually analyzing them.
+4. Correlation between latitude, longitude and speed, pressure is to be explored.
+5. Concentration of storms in different regions should be visually explored.

 ## Summary